Philos-io/blog.philos.io/_posts/2015-10-16-using-wallaby-js-with-atom-io.markdown

 ## Conclusion

-WallabyJS  is productivity tool you should be have in your tool belt.
+WallabyJS  is a productivity tool that you should have in your tools belt.
 It’s not free but the value you get from it is way above its price.

 Now time to hack a bit and feel free to share with us your experience using this tool.